ankitmodi/ankitmodi.github.io/_posts/2021-1-9-intro-to-web-scraping-using-python-on-goodreads.md

 ---
 layout: post
-title: Scraping Goodreads to create your year-end blog of books &#58; An intro to Web Scraping using Python
+title: Scraping Goodreads to create your year-end blog on books &#58; An intro to Web Scraping using Python
 categories: Technology
 css: highlights
 ---